Marchusky/RTS-Balancig/docs/README.md

 ## 10. Conclusions and personal thoughts on the topic

-The methods I've explained **are not definitive.** This means that they should be used a guideline for balancing your own RTS.
-They will help you to focus you game on the right direction and, most likely, will allow you to establish a balanced base from where you should start from.
+The methods explained here are for using them as a guideline, they're not definitive.
+They will focus your game in the right direction while establishing a balanced base to build your own system around.

-In game design, it is absolutely imperative that you **PLAYTEST** you own game and through **trial and error,** make as many **iterations as possible** to ensure that you game is both balanced but more importantly **fun** to play with.
+One of the big points while designing your system is to playtest as much as posible, trial and error is one of the best ways to find and discern where are the points that require changing as well as getting feedback from real players, we all know what happens if only the creators test their own videogame...

-This was a really interesting yet challenging topic to cover because I was not an avid player who was really attracted to this genre.
-So I had no basis to start from nor personal experience.
-So the first thing you need to make sure you check out when explaining an extensive and convoluted topic to others and guide them, is that you, personally, understand it.
-So I started playing a few matches of SCII to understand *how* they work.
+This theme was very interesting for me to research about, i have played some RTS games but i'm not what you woould call a fanatic of the genre, i know how they work and i can defend myself in a game but that's it, almost everything i learned doing this work was new to me.

-It was extremely interesting because there's just so many things to talk about that it would be impossible for someone to cover each and every topic in this extremely complex yet seemigly simple genre.
-The deeper you dig into this topic, the lower you fall to a rabbit hole of wanting to know everything about balancing RTS games.
+That's why while researching this topic I focused on making sure that the ones reading it would understand it perfectly, which was on its own way another challenge because of the extensive that this theme is, the deeper you dig into this topic, the lower you fall into a rabbit hole, is like entering an infinite dungeon and wanting to explore all the rooms.

 ## 11. Bibliography, Webgraphy and Videography